Northwest Ordinance: Education

-The 1787 ordinance encouraged education, stipulating that "Religion, morality and knowledge being necessary to good government and the happiness of mankind, schools and the means of education shall forever be encouraged."
+The 1787 ordinance encouraged education, stipulating: "Religion, morality and knowledge being necessary to good government and the happiness of mankind, schools and the means of education shall forever be encouraged."
 This built on the 1785 ordinance, which had specified that each township should set aside land that would be rented out to support public schools.
 In 1786, Manasseh Cutler became interested in the settlement of western lands by American pioneers to the Northwest Territory.
 The following year, as agent of the Ohio Company of Associates, which he had been involved in creating, he organized a contract with Congress whereby his associates, former soldiers of the Revolutionary War, might purchase 1,500,000 acre of land at the mouth of the Muskingum River with their Certificate of Indebtedness.
 Cutler also took a leading part in drafting the Ordinance of 1787 for the government of the Northwest Territory, which was finally presented to Congress by Massachusetts delegate Nathan Dane.
 For the smooth passage of the Northwest Ordinance, Cutler bribed key congressmen by making them partners in his land company.
 By changing the office of provisional governor from being elected to appointed, Cutler was able to offer the position to the president of Congress, Arthur St. Clair.

 In 1797, settlers from Marietta traveled upstream via the Hocking River to establish a location for the school and chose Athens for its location directly between Chillicothe and Marietta.
 Originally named in 1802 as the American Western University, the school never opened.
 Instead, Ohio University was formally established on February 18, 1804, when its charter was approved by the Ohio General Assembly.
 Its establishment came 11 months after Ohio was admitted to the Union.
 The first three students enrolled in 1809.
 Ohio University graduated two students with bachelor's degrees in 1815.